programminghistorian/ph-submissions/lessons/crowdsourced-data-cleaning-with-pandas.md

 It is possible to search for duplicates within specific columns, as well.
 For instance, if you were checking to see whether there were any duplicates in the ID column, as IDs are meant to be unique, you would use `df[df.duplicated(subset='id', keep=False)]`.

 Once duplicate data are identified, it is only a matter of removing them from your dataset.
 The pandas built-in function `drop_duplicates` can be used to delete any duplicate rows.
-Add the following function to your Python file and then run it in the command line:
+Add the following function to your Python file and then run it in the command line with `python nypl-menu.py`:

 ```
 df.drop_duplicates(inplace=True)